edgegap/edgegap-server-nakama-plugin-unity/README.md

 ### Caveats

-- Installing our plugin this way will require you to manually replace plugin contents if you [wish to update it](#update-the-plugin-in-unity),
+- Installing our plugin this way will require you to manually replace plugin contents and wipe local cache if you wish to update it,
 - The newtonsoft package (dependency) version required may not be compatible with your project if you're already using an older version of this package.

 ### Instructions